The Tofu Aisle

-Jūten dōfuis more or less a quick form of tofu.
-Rather than going through the process of being pressed,nigari is added to a thick soymilk before being poured directly into plastic containers, which are then sealed and heated before being cooled.
+Jūten dōfuis a quick form of tofu.
+Rather than being pressed,nigari is added to a thick soymilk before being poured directly into plastic containers, which are then sealed and heated before being cooled.
 This process creates a tofu similar in texture tokinugoshi dōfu, or silken tofu, and is more conducive to mass-production than regular tofu.

 Oborodōfu, also known as Okinawanyushitofu, is the un-pressed curds formed whennigariis added to soymilk.
-It is thought to be an indicator of the craftsperson’s skill as this process of creating the curds is the most essential part of making tofu.
+It is thought to be an indicator of the craftsperson’s skill as the process of creating curds is the most essential part of making tofu.

 Lastly,zarudōfuisoborodōfu that has been strained, forming firmer curds that are often used in salads and dressings.

 Tofu varieties can also be characterized by small deviations from regular production methods.

 One group, katadōfu(firm tofu), is thought to hold the roots of tofu production in Japan.